stainless-api/upload-openapi-spec-action/README.md

 All except `checkout-pr-ref` work in GitLab CI.

-The `preview` and `merge` actions output an `install_url` for each SDK language.
+The `build` action outputs an `install_url` for each SDK language.
 You can use this to test builds directly from the Stainless package server before merging.
 See the [SDK usage example](./examples/pull_request_sdk_usage.yml).

 ## Versioning